humberto-ortiz/pelican-test/content/oscar-moreno-de-ayala.md

 Plaetke on software for genetic and radiation hybrid mapping.
 Rosie was applying for a grant, and asked me to identify a mentor in Puerto Rico she could subcontract so I could continue on the project.
-Oscar was a friend of the family, so I asked him if he could serve as my mentor.
+Oscar was a friend of the family*, so I asked him if he could serve as my mentor.
 He said no!
 A number of years later he got interested in cDNA microarrays, and found some presentations I had made on [gene expresison clustering](https://www.hpcf.upr.edu/~humberto/slides.sh/ma-cluster/index.html)